netwarps/kuggamax-contracts/README.md

 #### Deploying a new Kuggamax

-Follow this instructions to deploy a new instance:
+Follow these instructions to deploy a new instance:

 1. Edit `hardhat.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
 2. Edit `deployment-params.js`, setting your desired deployment parameters.